-Help the service provider/attendant understand how to perform the tasks correctly next time.
+Help the service provider or attendant understand how to perform the tasks correctly next time.
 Get help from the provider agency if you need it.

 Be quick to give feedback.

-Don’t hang onto criticism for your provider/attendant.
+Don’t hang onto criticism for your provider or attendant.
 Don’t include corrections from another incident or bring up things from the past.

 Maintain a calm tone to your voice.
 Don’t be emotional.